MASCOT Family Role

 ACTIONS /STYLE

-• Personal : Spend little time at home, with lots of friends, attract constant attention, are exaggerated & dramatic, disruptive, may get silly childinto trouble but not the malicious kind like the Scapegoat.
+silly child• Personal : Spend little time at home, with lots of friends, attract constant attention, are exaggerated & dramatic, disruptive, may get into trouble but not the malicious kind like the Scapegoat.

-Avoid angry confrontations, go “with the flow”; ignore practical responsibility
+Avoid angry confrontations, go “with the flow”; ignore practical responsibility.

 Have a short attention span & incongruous emotional responses (laugh when things are serious or painful).